Policy of Thoughts: Scaling Test-Time Training for LLM Reasoning via Online Policy Evolution: Related Work

-\textbf{Structured Search and Planning.} Formalizing reasoning as a structured search problem allows for more deliberate exploration of complex solution spaces.
-Tree of Thoughts \citep{yao2023treeofthoughts} and RAP \citep{hao2023reasoning} recast reasoning as a search over potential thoughts, a concept further expanded by LATS \citep{zhou2024languageagenttreesearch} and planning-oriented models for code generation \citep{zhang2023planning}.
-To improve search efficiency, techniques such as ReST-MCTS \citep{zhang2024restmcts} and process reward-guided ensembling \citep{park2024ensemblinglargelanguagemodels} integrate granular feedback into Monte Carlo Tree Search (MCTS).
-Recent innovations including AB-MCTS \citep{inoue2025wider}, RethinkMCTS \citep{li2025rethinkmctsrefiningerroneousthoughts}, and reasoning tree scheduling \citep{wang2025schedulingllmreinforcementlearning} have focused on optimizing the depth-width trade-off and refining erroneous thoughts during search.
-While these search-based paradigms excel at trajectory exploration, the question of how to efficiently evolve the underlying policy based on search insights remains an active area of investigation.
+\textbf{Structured Search and Planning.} Reasoning can also be formulated as structured search.
+Tree of Thoughts \citep{yao2023treeofthoughts} and RAP \citep{hao2023reasoning} search over candidate thoughts, later extended by LATS \citep{zhou2024languageagenttreesearch} and planning-based approaches \citep{zhang2023planning}.
+To improve efficiency, ReST-MCTS \citep{zhang2024restmcts} and process reward-guided ensembling \citep{park2024ensemblinglargelanguagemodels} incorporate finer-grained feedback into Monte Carlo Tree Search.
+Recent work including AB-MCTS \citep{inoue2025wider} and RethinkMCTS \citep{li2025rethinkmctsrefiningerroneousthoughts} further improves search efficiency and thought refinement.
+Despite strong exploration ability, these methods still keep the generation policy fixed throughout search.

+\textbf{Test-Time Training and Adaptation.} A growing line of work relaxes the frozen-policy assumption through gradient-based updates at inference. \citet{akyurek2025ttt} first demonstrated test-time training (TTT) for few-shot learning.
+This idea has since expanded: TTT-E2E \citep{tandon2025ttte2e} applies TTT to long-context modeling, In-Place TTT \citep{cai2026inplacettt} enables adaptation for Transformer LLMs, LaCT \citep{zhang2025lact} targets efficient 3D reconstruction, and Spatial-TTT \citep{liu2026spatialttt} extends TTT to streaming spatial intelligence.
+In reasoning, TTRL \citep{zuo2025ttrl} performs test-time RL with self-consistency rewards, TTT-Discover \citep{yuksekgonul2026tttdiscover} applies RL-based TTT to scientific discovery, TEMPO \citep{zhang2026tempo} studies scaling through alternating refinement and critic recalibration, and AlphaProof \citep{deepmind2025alphaproof} demonstrates test-time RL for formal reasoning.